purescript/registry-dev/SPEC.md

 First, the registry uses the [`PackageName`](#packagename) listed in the JSON payload to read any existing [`Metadata`](#34-metadata) for the package.
 To be publishable, one of these two conditions must be true:

-1. The package name is not registered (ie. no metadata exists) AND a location is provided in the payload AND the location is not already in use.
+1. The package name is not registered (ie. no metadata exists) AND a location is provided in the payload.
 In this case, the registry will create new metadata to register this package at the given location.
+It is possible to register a package at the same location as one that already exists.
 2. The package name is registered (ie. metadata exists) AND either no location is provided in the payload OR the provided location matches the location recorded in the metadata.
 When no location is provided, the registry will use the location from the metadata.

 Next, the registry will use the provided [`Location`](#location) to fetch the package source at the provided `ref`.
 Packages must contain a `purs.json` manifest or `spago.yaml` manifest in the package root (in the presence of multiple manifest files, the `purs.json` file takes precedence and others are ignored).
 The registry will verify that the manifest matches with the JSON payload and metadata: